 WebStore, Adobe Creative Cloud SDL and NU Package Distribution

-- Adobe Software Named User (NU) Site License Installation Packages for UI IT Pros
+- Adobe Managed Named User (NU) Site License Installation Packages for UI IT Pros

-- Adobe Software Shared Device (SDL) Site License Installation Packages for UI IT Pros
+- Adobe Managed Shared Device (SDL) Site License Installation Packages for UI IT Pros

 ---Shared Device (SDL) packages are licensed by the device the package is installed on.
-They are for university-owned shared devices includes labs, classrooms, and other shared University computers such as those used by student employees or staff.
+They are for university-owned shared devices includes labs, classrooms, and other shared University computers intended for student use.

 ---Named User (NU) packages are licensed by a user’s university NetID.
 They can be installed on any computer whose end user has an active Adobe Creative Cloud Enterprise subscription.